Laiw1996/OMDB-movie-review-analysis-/README.md

 <br>python3 Q1.py rotten-tomatoes.json.gz

 - Q3.ipynb and Q3-A.ipynb and Q4.ipynb is about exporing the question:
 <br>Does the plot summary predict success in any useful way?
 What specific factors are related to a movie's success?
 Which are the most related?
-Is paying Vin Diesel worth it?
+Is paying Woody Allen worth it?

 - Q5.py answers the question: Have any of these things changed over time (depending on the movie's release date)?
 <br>Run the code as follows: